 Panting from their scramble up the sandstone bluffs, the men watched intently, and fearfully.
 Now they held their breath.
 The war party was about to cross the tracks their horses left behind.
 If they missed it, all would be well.
 Suddenly a warrior with a red blanket wrapped around him leaned down, studying the ground.
 Then he began to ride in circles.
 This, Grouard knew, was a sign that “the enemy is near.”

-While still in his teens he was helping to organize Fenian meetings including one at Slievenamon in County Tipperary where it was said that “fiery speeches were made” and, “they attracted the attention of the government.”
+While still in his teens he was helping to organize Fenian meetings, including one at Slievenamon in County Tipperary, where it was said that “fiery speeches were made” and, “they attracted the attention of the government.”
 Attracting the attention of the British government was usually the first step on the way out of the country for any Fenian.
-In 1864 things became too hot for Finerty in Ireland and, like many Irish rebels before and since, he was forced from the island.
-The lanky young man, who would often be called “Long John” in the years to come, headed for that most Fenian of cities in the U.S., New York.
+In 1864, things became too hot for Finerty in Ireland and, like many Irish rebels before and since, he was forced from the island.
+The lanky young man, who would often be called “Long John” in the years to come, headed for that most Fenian of cities in the United States -- New York.

 (Left: Fenian HQ's in Union Square, New York City.)

 In New York, Finerty was welcomed into the bosom of the American Fenian movement.
 He arrived as Fenian founder John O’Mahony was organizing a 100-day unit of the New York National Guard to serve the Federal government during the Civil War.
-Nearly all the members were Fenians, most former members of the Phoenix Brigade, sometimes call the Phoenix Zouaves, an Irish militia unit.
-Finerty enlisted in the unit as a private but would impressively rise to be a sergeant before they were mustered out.
-The 99th was sent to do guard duty as Elmira POW camp, so Finerty saw no Civil War combat.
+Nearly all the members were Fenians, most former members of the Phoenix Brigade, sometimes called the Phoenix Zouaves, an Irish militia unit.
+Finerty enlisted in the unit as a private but would impressively rise to sergeant before unit was mustered out.
+The 99th was sent to do guard duty at Elmira POW camp, so Finerty saw no Civil War combat.

 (Below: Wilbur F. Storey)